Arif Dwi Pangestu

 Arif Dwi Pangestu (born 25 March 2004) is an Indonesian recurve archer.
 He competed in the men's individual event at the 2017 World Archery Youth Championships in Rosario, Argentina.
-He represented Indonesia at the 2019 SEA Games, in the men's individual recurve and team category, and he won the gold medal at team category, together with Riau Ega Agatha and Hendra Purnama.
+He represented Indonesia at the 2019 SEA Games, in the men's individual recurve and team category, and he won the gold medal at the team category, together with Riau Ega Agatha and Hendra Purnama.
 He competed in the Men's individual archery event of the 2020 Olympics reaching rank 32.